HADDOCK2.4 basic protein-protein docking tutorial

 color orange, 1GGR and chain B

-The number of chain B in this structure is however different from the HPR numbering in the structure we used: It starts at 301 while in our models chain B starts at 1.
-We can change the residue numbering easily in PyMol with the following command:
+The numbering of chain B in this structure is different from the HPR numbering in the structure we used: it starts at 301 while in our models chain B starts at 1.
+We can shift the residue numbering by 300 using the following command:

 alter (chain B and 1GGR), resv -=300

-Then superimpose all cluster representatives on the reference structure, using the entire chain A (E2A):
+Let’s superimpose all cluster representatives on the chain A of the reference structure:

-In the blind protein-protein prediction experiment CAPRI (Critical PRediction of Interactions), a measure of the quality of a model is the so-called ligand-RMSD (l-RMSD).
-It is calculated by fitting on the receptor chain (E2A or chain A in our case) and calculating the RMSD on the backbone of the ligand (HPR or chain B in our case).
-This can be done in PyMOL with the following command:
+One of the common metrics for the evaluation of the similarity of the complexes is ligand-RMSD (lRMSD).
+It is calculated by fitting a complex on the receptor chain (E2A or chain A in our case) and calculating the RMSD on the backbone of the ligand (HPR or chain B in our case).
+This can be done in PyMOL with:

 rms_cur cluster1_1 and chain B, 1GGR